oktadev/okta-blog/_source/_posts/2018-05-18-node-authentication-with-passport-and-oidc.md

 ## Call Passport.js

 The last thing that Passport.js needs is two endpoints in your application: one that kicks off the login flow and one that handles the callback from the OpenID Connect provider.
-You can put these two routes right below the `app.use()` method for the index and user routers.
+You can put these two routes below the `app.use()` method for the index and user routers.

 ```js
 app.use('/login', passport.authenticate('oidc'));